LordEwans/phaser3-plugin-isometric/README.md

-This is a **WIP** fork of [lewster32/phaser-plugin-isometric](https://github.com/lewster32/phaser-plugin-isometric) to make it work with Phaser 3.
+This is a **WIP** fork of [phaser-plugin-isometric](https://github.com/lewster32/phaser-plugin-isometric), refactored to make it work with Phaser 3.5+.

 ## Description
 Phaser Isometric is a comprehensive axonometric plugin for Phaser which provides an API for handling axonometric projection of assets in 3D space to the screen.